igor-kupczynski/traefik-tls-demo/README.md

 This is a demo project which shows how to use [traefik](https://traefik.io/) to terminate https connection to a docker container.

-We use trafik 1.7, as 2.0 is in alpha version at the time of writing.
+We use traefik 2.0.
+It's in alpha version at the time of writing this.

 ## Overview